kyle-gonzales/cmsc134mp3-diez_gonzales_pulvera/README.md

 </script>
 ```

-After submitting the request, we're redirected to the home route, where all user posts are rendered in HTML.
+After submitting the request, we're redirected to the `/home` route, where all user posts are rendered in HTML.
 The malicious post is also parsed as an actual `<script>` tag.
 The JavaScript within the `<script>` tag executes immediately when the webpage loads, confirming the success of the XSS attack, as shown below:

 ![alt text](./assets/image2.png)